Jaggler3/term/README.md

 ```

 ## Actions
-Actions are blocks of code that you can write in a term file to provide interactivity to it's elements
+Actions are blocks of code that you can write in a term file to provide interactivity to it's elements.

-To declare an action, use
+To declare an action, use:
 ```
 action: my-action (